 When sickness occurs, the Chinese medicine practitioner doesn’t start by simply treating the symptoms of the illness with drugs and invasive procedures.

-A holistic healer searches for the underlying causes of the illness, using a combination of complementary and conventional therapies for diagnosis and treatment.
+A holistic healer searches for the underlying causes of the illness, using a combination of complementary and conventional therapies for diagnosis and treatment and sometimes even telepathy.

 A holistic practitioner will create a personalized treatment plan for every patient that includes a variety of therapies.
 Acupuncture is often used as the primary therapy, with massage, sound therapy, herbal medicine, lifestyle changes, homeopathy, and nutritional recommendations being included as needed.

 Also, a holistic practitioner can work in conjunction with your conventional doctor and his recommended treatments.
 Holistic therapies can be incorporated into your treatment plan to reduce, or even eliminate, the need for certain medications, such as pain medications and antidepressants.

 Traditional Chinese medicine has also been used to reduce the uncomfortable side effects of some drugs used by conventional doctors, including fertility and chemotherapy drugs.

 When you step into a conventional doctor’s office for the first time, you’re usually handed a stack of forms to fill out, followed by a quick exam from a nurse in the treatment room.

 After some waiting, the doctor usually pops in for a brief chat, recommends some medication, some tests, or some type of invasive treatment (possibly surgery), and then he’s gone again.